 The place I felt was safe for Joshua became a place with no way out, I am very serious when I say this.
 Joshua’s nightmare became the child abuse and the adult energy that swirled around the exposure.
 The Santa Clara County Family Court system, CPS and the Sheriff’s Department were our only way to get the help Joshua needed.
 But we were not prepared for dealings with a legal system when it concerned officer involved domestic violence in the 1980’s.
 KW, Joshua’s father, was a Sheriff Deputy and his second wife, Bobbi, was a Highway Patrol Officer.
 No one wanted to make decisions that could impact two people’s jobs in law enforcement.
 It was a home that ended up to be full of silence about Joshua being abused and protection of KW’s abusive behavior was widespread.
 There was silence that came from KW’s wives, a silence that flowed from one to the other in a breeze as one left and the other stepped into Joshua’s life.

-You might be thinking that Joshua’s death and the years of abuse and police protection doesn’t happened like that anymore and yes laws have changed about domestic violence since 1989 but Officer Involved Domestic Violence is still a dangerous issue.
+You might be thinking that Joshua’s death after years of abuse and Sheriff Office protection that came from the Top doesn’t happened like that anymore. .yes laws have changed about domestic violence since 1989 but Officer Involved Domestic Violence is still a dangerous issue.
 An issue full of silence in our Country, the silence that allowed Joshua’s nightmare to continue unchecked still happens today.
 Not all child victims of OIDV die like Joshua did, but many sit in the silence of their homes while they live their own personal nightmares.

 Joshua died in January of 1989 by hanging when he was 10 years old after years of abuse at the hands of his father, Santa Clara County Sheriff Deputy KW Klaver.
 The Sheriff’s Department had on going knowledge of the abuse for years before Joshua’s death; as did the Family Court System, we had judges flip on their decisions, not of fact of findings but the willingness to hand Joshua over to his father with the kind of information they had before them.

 # I’m going to make a statement about what came from the Mercury News when the reporter spoke of Joshua going in to see the Judge to pick me or his dad – Thats not the case, I’m sure Joshua was going to be talking about many things but the child abuse forced on him was one of the issues to be addressed which could have caused issues for the Klaver’s law enforcement careers.
 But pushing Joshua to pick – Dennis and I never would have put that pressure on Joshua, his mind and heart were too fragile to do such a thing to him.
 The night before his death we talked with Hollister PD about calling in San Benito County CPS who could have chosen to place him , I regret not doing that.
 I wanted to talk with Joshua after court before the Klaver’s because I knew they would mess with his head as they had in the past.
-Dennis and I had decided we were going to ask the courts to place Joshua with KW’s first wife’s son who was also a Sheriff Deputy to watch over Joshua until the court mediator invaded our homes again, Joshua wrote a suicide note in a school journal months before his request to stay with us, he wrote this note months after Judge Fogel returned Joshua to his father, his abuser.
-We wanted to know what was going on and he needed to be in a safe place for that to happen, I went to Judy’s home the morning after Joshua died and I told Stretch that we were going to ask the courts to place Joshua with him, he told me he would have taken him into his home, KW would have had to follow his rules, we were willing but we never made it to court the next day.
+Dennis and I had decided we were going to ask the courts to place Joshua with KW’s first wife’s son who was also a Sheriff Deputy to watch over Joshua until the court mediator invaded our homes again, Joshua wrote a suicide note in a school journal months before his request to stay with us, he wrote this note months after Judge Fogel returned Joshua to his father, his abuser because I had the nerve to place Joshua in a treatment facility because he was having nervous breakdowns caused by the abuse and the stress from all the court issues.
+I promised him these people were going to help us but they did not.
+After the note he wrote we wanted to know what was going on in the silence his father was forcing him to hold and he needed to be in a safe place for that to happen, I went to Judy’s home the next morning after Joshua died and I told Stretch that we were going to ask the courts to place Joshua with him, he told me he would have taken him into his home, KW would have had to follow his rules, we were willing but we never made it to court the next day.

 In 2006 I found a article on line called ‘The Klaver Trilogy’.
 The article was written by legal defense for police officers in California.
 I go over the article throughout the blog and I have spent a lot of time with the system to learn what happened years ago.
 In 2014 Bobbi Klaver shared information that opened an investigation, I feel strongly that it was a investigation that Sheriff Smith did not want to happen because of the history the Sheriff’s Department had with Joshua.
 Sheriff Smith left this witness legally unquestioned for 18 months until she became legally nervous for herself after being put off by the Sheriff’s Department enough times that we lost her true statement when she was finally interviewed. .
 Please take the time that I would be very grateful for and read my story so you can understand why Sheriff Laurie Smith conducted the investigation the way she did starting just before her re- election bid in 2014.